Rose Anne Kenny

-Rose Anne Kenny is an Irish geriatrician.
-She is the Regius Professor of Physic and a professor of medical gerontology at Trinity College Dublin (TCD), director of the Falls and Black-out Unit at St James' Hospital in Dublin, director of the Mercer's Institute for Successful Ageing and founding principal investigator for The Irish Longitudinal Study on Ageing (TILDA).
-She was admitted in 2014 to the Royal Irish Academy in recognition of academic excellence and achievement.
-Kenny is a fellow of Trinity College Dublin and of the Royal Colleges of Physicians of Ireland, London and Edinburgh.
+Rose Anne Kenny is an Irish physician-scientist and best-selling author with a clinical and research interest in medical gerontology.
+She is the Regius Professor of Physic, the first female nominee, and holds the chair of medical gerontology at Trinity College Dublin (TCD), director of the Falls and Syncope Unit at St James's Hospital in Dublin, director of the Mercer's Institute for Successful Ageing and founding principal investigator of The Irish Longitudinal Study on Ageing (TILDA) (2006).
+She is the Director of the newly created WHO Collaborating Centre for Longitudinal Studies in Ageing and the Life Course.